 Breathe In, Breathe Through, Breathe Deep, Breathe Out: “We will recover.
 We will learn from it.
 We will grow more resilient because of it.
 As long as we are fortunate enough to be breathing, we will breathe in, breathe through, breathe deep, breathe out.”

-Before the serious talk, let us share a laugh with these laughable mishaps that might be a terrifying memory for some unlucky graduates in the past.
+Before the serious talk, let us share a laugh at these laughable mishaps that might be a terrifying memory for some unlucky graduates in the past.

 - This one celebrated his graduation…too early.